microsoft/wil/README.md

 C:\wil\build\clang64debug> ninja witest.noexcept
 ```
 If you initialized using MSBuild as the generator, there will be a `.sln` file in the root of the build directory.
 You
-can either open the solution in Visual Studio or invoke `msbuild` directly to build.
+can either open the solution in Visual Studio or invoke MSBuild directly to build.

-The output is a number of test executables that can be run.
-If you used the initialization script(s) mentioned above, or
+The output is a number of test executables.
+If you used the initialization script(s) mentioned above, or if you followed
-or if you followed the same directory naming convention of those scripts, you can use the `runtests.cmd` script, which
+the same directory naming convention of those scripts, you can use the [runtests.cmd](scripts/runtests.cmd) script,
-will execute any test executables that have been built, erroring out - and preserving the exit code - if any test fails.
+which will execute any test executables that have been built, erroring out - and preserving the exit code - if any test
+fails.
+Note that MSBuild will modify the output directories, so this script is only compatible with using Ninja as the
+generator.
 If you are at the tail end of of a change, you can execute the following to get a wide range of coverage:
 ```cmd
 C:\wil> scripts\init_all.cmd
 C:\wil> scripts\build_all.cmd